 The pub is frequented by a mixed clientele of locals, business crowd, real ale drinkers, people on nights out and even some tourists.

 Is very busy at most times of the day.
 Function room available upstairs for parties or live entertainment.

 Regular music on play at most times.
 Live music with regular live bands most nights of the week in the upstairs function room.

+The function room is available to hire any day or night of the week, booking in advance is advised.
+The capacity is approximately 115 people standing.
 A modern jazz night is held every Tuesday from 8.30pm.
 There are TV's on show in all several areas of the bar with some games machines also dotted about.